HunterHaller/odin-javascript-exercises/12_findTheOldest/README.md

 ## Hints
 - You should return the whole person object, but the tests mostly just check to make sure the name is correct.
 - There are many ways of doing this using built-in array methods like `reduce`, or even chaining multiple!
-- One of the tests checks for people with no death-date.. use JavaScript's Date function to get their age as of today.
+- One of the tests checks for people with no death-date.
+Use JavaScript's Date function to get their age as of today.